lukaszmadrzynski/Website-Update/content/pages/about-us.md

       type: TitleBlock
       text: Our Local Partners
       color: text-dark
-    subtitle: Be in good company
+    subtitle: Building Bridges in China
     text: >
       A service that provides advice and guidance to startups and small businesses.